 Bluebell Country Store & Cafe, NE corner of AR-298 & AR-27, Story Ark, (870)867-3999.
 About $1/mile.
 They seem willing to cover at least the area between AR 9 and Big Brushy Creek Rec Area, maybe more.
 Especially useful for hikers of Ouachita, Womble, and Lake Ouachita Vista trails.

-Here is the complete set of maps in a 29-page PDF.
+I’ve had to split the maps into 2 PDFs due to a new file upload size limit.
+Get pages 1-15 and 16-29.
 These will be at 1:24000 scale when printed on 11×17 paper.
 I get this stuff printed at The UPS Store.
 I think many Staples, Office Depot, etc locations can also do it.
-Every time I update a map the file will have a different name so if you want to bookmark or share it, link to this page – not directly to the file.
+Every time I update a map the file will have a different name so if you want to bookmark or share it, link to this page – not directly to a file.

 Updated Mar 10 2017 (v5a).
 Changes since v5: